kkgthb/sf-cci-01-minimum-viable-build/README.md

 * [This repo, but with Git tags](https://github.com/kkgthb/sf-cci-03-tag-but-no-sf-package) _(no Salesforce packaging yet)_
 * [This repo, but with Git tags and GitHub releases](https://github.com/kkgthb/sf-cci-02-gh-release-exists-no-sf-package) _(no Salesforce packaging yet)_
+* [This repo, but I also made a Salesforce package out of it](https://github.com/kkgthb/sf-cci-04-sf-package-without-gh-release) _(no Git tags or GitHub Releases)_

 ---